johnlavelle/johnlavelle/eo-slides.md

 * A request is sent to process a given ROI with the given processing script.
 * The processing is done remotely, on a Sentinel-Hub server
-* The results (GeoTIFF...) are stored on the VM and transfer to the object store
+* The results (GeoTIFF...) are stored an object store
 * The GeoTIFF is transferred to the web-service VM (running GeoServer)

 ---